hyperledger/indy-hipe/text/anoncreds-protocol/README.md

 ### Non-revocation Credential Cryptographic Setup
-In Sovrin, issuers use [CKS accumulators and signatures](https://eprint.iacr.org/2008/539.pdf) to track revocation status of primary credentials, although other signature types will be supported too.
+In Sovrin, issuers use [CKS accumulators and signatures][pairing-revocation] to track revocation status of primary credentials, although other signature types will be supported too.
 Each primary credential is given an index from 1 to *L*.

 The CKS  accumulator is used to track revoked primary credentials, or equivalently, their indices.
 The accumulator contains up to $L$ indices of credentials.
 If issuer has to issue more credentials, another accumulator is prepared, and so on.
 Each accumulator *A* has an identifier *I<sub>A</sub>*.